Education: Sexual Risk Avoidance

 What we do:

-Our prevention program is titled “Promoting Health Among Teens! – Comprehensive Abstinence and Safer Sex Intervention.”
+Our Sexual Risk Avoidance program is titled “Promoting Health Among Teens! – Comprehensive Abstinence and Safer Sex Intervention.”
 This program is research-and-evidence-based, culturally relevant for our target population, adaptable based on the delivery needs of youth development partners and includes corresponding parent components.
 It has been proven effective in reducing the risk of HIV, STDs and teen pregnancy.
+Students in our program learn about abstinence and the costs and benefits of birth control.
 The core elements of this program are as follows:

 - Teach correct information about HIV, STDs, pregnancy, prevention and contraception